 - Sleeping Dog Ranch describes living the farmstead life and everything that goes along with it.
 We’ve lived here since 2000 and are in the process of expanding our seasonal gardens/pastures to include more permaculture principles.

 - Nubian Soaps supports our love of goat milk and its health benefits.
 Initially known as Gran’ Nanny’s Goat Milk Soaps (GNGMS), this company was most active between 2004 and 2011 but more or less stopped when the cancer scare took over.
 (My carcinoid cancer is in remission now but it did cause several serious life-changing decisions.)
 Although I still make goat milk soaps, I make a smaller selection with goat milk, olive oil, essential oil, and honey, along with other health related natural ingredients.
 This site contains data and photos about our skin care products.
 I say ‘our’ because without the goats, none of it would be possible.

 - Lazy Layers identifies our farm fresh eggs from cage-free birds as well as other chicken agendas.

-- Farm Craft Studio Boss Bags is the name of our aged all-natural goat and horse compost.
+- Sweet Spot Compost is the name of our aged all-natural goat and horse compost.
 I select only ‘sweet spot’ compost that has been gracefully aged for over five years from the heart of Poop Mountain.